Xainax/HelloWorldMicroservicesApp/README.md

 1. Once you cloned the repository, open the project in your IDE (I used Visual Studio Code).
 2. Once you open the project, you can open the integrated terminal for the microservice as shown below.
 ![alt text](image.png)
-3. Run ./gradlew clean build in the integrated terminal for both helloMicroservice and worldMicroservice.
+3. Run `./gradlew clean build` in the integrated terminal for both helloMicroservice and worldMicroservice.
-4. Once gradle builds, run the command docker pull eric02pham/hello-service or eric02pham/world-service depending on which folder you are currently in.
+4. Once gradle builds, run the command `docker pull eric02pham/hello-service` and `eric02pham/world-service` in their respective terminal.
 The docker image should show up in your Docker desktop.
 5. Containerize them by pressing the run button.
 For this project, change the port of hello-service to 8080 and the port for world-service to 8081.
 ![Alt text](image-1.png)
-6. Once you have created the containers, go to your integrated terminal and run the command minikube start (keep in mind, if this is the first time you are running Minikube, it will take a bit of time) to build your cluster.
+6. Once you have created the containers, go to your integrated terminal and run the command `minikube start` (keep in mind, if this is the first time you are running Minikube, it will take a bit of time) to build your cluster.
 7. After the cluster is built, you will need to apply the Kubernetes manifest so run these following commands:
 ```
 kubectl apply -f hello-service-microservice.yaml